• Skip to primary navigation

 Recipe Tips

-• To make this recipe easier, grate the carrots before you start mixing the ingredients together.
+• When making this carrot cake traybake recipe, grate the carrots before you start mixing the ingredients together.

 • You will need a stand mixer or hand mixer to make the cream cheese frosting.